-PulpFest is organized by a committee of four—Jack Cullers, Barry Traylor and Mike Chomko, who for many years managed the auctions for Pulpcon, and Ed Hulse, publisher and editor of Blood ‘n’ Thunder.
+PulpFest is organized by a committee of five—Jack Cullers, Barry Traylor and Mike Chomko, who for many years managed the auctions for Pulpcon; Ed Hulse, publisher and editor of Blood ‘n’ Thunder; and Chuck Welch, social media consultant and sitesmith for the Hidalgo Trading Company.
 Assisting the committee with design work is Chris Kalb, the art director for Age of Aces Books and one of the leading developers of pulp-related websites on the Internet.
 Here’s a little background….

 Mike Chomko, the winner of the 2010 Munsey Award, has been a regular at pulp cons since the early nineties.
 Somewhere along the line, he started helping his friends, Jack Cullers and Barry Traylor, with the auctions held at several conventions.
 In September of 2008, Jack, Barry, and Mike joined with Ed Hulse to launch PulpFest, the convention that has become the summer show to attend in the pulp community.
 A former member of the Pulp Era Amateur Press Society, Mike was the publisher of Purple Prose, a well-respected pulp fanzine that ran for seventeen issues in the late nineties and early 2000s.
 Mike’s PulpFest partner, Ed Hulse, once told him that Purple Prose helped to inspire the launching of today’s leading pulp fanzine, Blood ‘n’ Thunder.
 In real life, Mike is a registered nurse, working in the operating room of one of Allentown, Pennsylvania’s several hospitals.
 He is also a well-known bookseller of pulp reprints and related reference materials.
 He has been married to Dianne for over thirty years and is the father of two grown children.
 Mike’s pulp-related book catalog is posted about every six weeks at his Mike Chomko Books website.
 You can also receive Mike’s catalog via email by writing to him at firstname.lastname@example.org.

-For decades now, Ed Hulse has been scouring the back alleys of Morris Plains, New Jersey, and nearby hamlets for old pulps and 16mm prints of vintage motion pictures.
+For decades now, Ed Hulse has been scouring the back alleys and deserted farmhouses of his home state of New Jersey, searching for old pulps and 16mm prints of vintage motion pictures.
 Not content with what he was finding in his home town, he can now be found rummaging through boxes of old pulp magazines in places as far away as Singapore and Kodiak, Alaska, trying to find a pulp that measures up to his lofty Hulsian standards.
 When not sifting through eBay listings, Ed works as a free-lance journalist.
 He has been helping to organize pulp and film conventions for many years.
-He’s the guy who runs the movie projector at the Windy City Pulp and Paper Convention and also publishes Blood ‘n’ Thunder, the leading pulp- and movie-related fanzine of our day and age, and Murania Press books.
+He’s the guy who runs the movie projector at the Windy City Pulp and Paper Convention and also publishes Blood ‘n’ Thunder, the leading pulp and popular culture fanzine of our day and age, and Murania Press books.
 Additionally, Ed has written extensively about both the pulp and motion-picture fields.
-His The Blood ‘n’ Thunder Guide to Collecting Pulps should be on the bookshelves of every pulp collector.
+His The Blood ‘n’ Thunder Guide to Pulp Fiction should be on the bookshelves of every pulp collector.
 Ed’s publications are available through Amazon.com and other fine booksellers.
-In 2007, Ed was presented with the Lamont Award for his generous work within the pulp community.
+In 2007, Ed was presented with the Lamont Award for his exceptional work within the pulp community.

 Designer and cartoonist Chris Kalb is known in pulp circles for his hero pulp websites, like The 86th Floor and The Spider Returns.
 He is also the lead designer for Age of Aces Books, a pulp reprint house that specializes in air war fiction.
 In 2010, Age of Aces received two National Indie Excellence Awards for Chris’ work on the bestselling The Spider Vs. the Empire State.
 Out in the real world, Chris is a website designer and freelance artist, illustrating books such as ‘Scuse Me While I Kiss This Guy and Other Misheard Lyrics by Gavin Edwards (Fireside), Up Your [SAT] Score (Workman), and Cooking Rocks!
 Rachael Ray’s 30-Minute Meals For Kids, a New York Times Bestseller in 2004.
 Chris has continued to work with Rachael on Everyday With Rachael Ray magazine and with the 2008 cookbook Yum-o!
 More years ago than he cares to mention, Chris’ comic strip in the Yale Daily News won him the Scripps Howard Foundation’s Charles M. Schulz Award for the nation’s most promising college cartoonist.
 You can sample his comics at breakupgirl.net and for more about Chris, please visit Chris Kalb’s Pop-Up Portfolio.